 Let’s now look at the product of your whole engagement in okra farming in Nigeria.
-This is surely what will give you the motivation to invest more in the agribusiness.
-An average yield of 2,500 kg to 3,500 kg of fresh fruits of okra per hectare is possible.
-This however, depend on the variety that was planted.
+This is surely what will give you the motivation to invest more in agribusiness.
+An average yield of 2,500 kg to 3,500 kg of fresh fruit okra per hectare is possible.
+This, however, depend on the variety that was planted.
 It is advisable to go for improved species which will eventually give you the best results.

 External Characteristics of Okra

-If you are adamant about what a ‘common’ okra can give the body, then you might be writing the vegetable off.
-Just like any other vegetables, okra is very nutritious and has some important health benefits to the body.
+If you are adamant about what ‘common’ okra can give the body, then you might be writing the vegetable off.
+Just like any other vegetable, okra is very nutritious and has some important health benefits to the body.

-3. Also, it has low calories which are useful for diabetic patients.
-Okro soup is quite good for diabetic patients who do not need food with high calories and sugar contents.
+3. Also, it has low calories which is useful for diabetic patients.
+Okro soup is quite good for diabetic patients who do not need food with high calories and sugar content.
 Inasmuch as there are many other benefits of okra to the body, these few are written so as to give you a view of their usefulness.

-Just as a lot of people here add the vegetable to their diet, it preferable to eat them routinely with other food in order not to comprehend its adverse effects.
+Just as a lot of people here add vegetables to their diet, it is preferable to eat them routinely with other food in order not to comprehend its adverse effects.
 Too much of eating okro soup can bring about stooling for some people, and other effects.